Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 [`Stack`](@ref) is a selectable widget that can only ever display exactly one child at a time.
 Each child of the stack is called a **page**.

 We add a page using `add_child!`, which takes any widget, and the pages title.
-This title is mandatory and it has to uniquely identify the page. `add_child!` returns the pages ID, which, similarly to how adding elements to `DropDown` works, we need to keep track of in order to later refer to pages in a position-independent manner.
+This title is mandatory and it has to uniquely identify the page. `add_child!` returns the page's ID, which, similarly to how adding elements to `DropDown` works, we need to keep track of in order to later refer to pages in a position-independent manner.

 ```julia
 stack = Stack()